TSKS11 Networks: Models, Algorithms and Applications

 The course consists of a series of lectures, tutorials, and a number of hands-on computer sessions.
 In these sessions we will:

-- Analysis of large networks using software tools.
-The purpose of this laboratory is to use software tools (Gephi and SNAP) to analyze and visualize networks.
-We will be using synthetic data and real data from social networks, especially the DBLP database.
-Focus is on the interpretation and understanding of the analysis.
+- Analyze and visualize large networks using software tools, especially Gephi and SNAP.
+We will be using synthetic data and real data from social networks, among others SNAP datasets, and the DBLP database.
+The focus is on the interpretation and understanding of the results.

-- Collaborative filtering on bipartite graphs (recommendation system).
-In this project, we will implement a recommendation system that suggests movies to viewers based on grades given by other viewers (similar to what is being used by, e.g., NetFlix).
+- Implement a recommendation system that uses collaborative filtering to suggest movies to viewers based on grades given by other viewers (similar to what is being used by services such as NetFlix).
 We will train and evaluate the performance of this system using real data from the "Movielens" project, consisting of millions of grades set by real (but anonymized) users on real movies.
 The focus is on the ability to implement a basic algorithm, and propose and evaluate improved algorithms.